ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

 ## Licensing settings

-The following licenses are included with your vCenter Server with Hybridity Bundle instance order.
-You must specify either **Advanced** or **Enterprise** for the NSX license editions.
+The following VMware licenses are included with your vCenter Server with Hybridity Bundle instance order.
+You must specify the edition for the NSX and vSAN licenses.

-* VMware vCenter Server 6.5
+* vCenter Server 6.5
-* VMware vSphere Enterprise Plus 6.5u1
+* vSphere Enterprise Plus 6.5u1
-* VMware NSX Service Providers Edition (Advanced or Enterprise) 6.4
+* NSX Service Providers 6.4 (Advanced or Enterprise edition)
-* VMware vSAN 6.6 license edition (Advanced or Enterprise).
+* vSAN 6.6 (Advanced or Enterprise edition)

 **Attention:**
 * vCenter Server with Hybridity Bundle instances do not support Bring Your Own License.